Last updated: 20 November 2023

 - research and planning in relation to COVID-19

 Where possible, datasets that do not contain any individual-level details will be used to deliver and evaluate the Local Outbreak Control Plan.
 Unless it is essential for the purpose of responding to a specific local outbreak or undertaking local contact tracing and welfare checks, individual-level data will be anonymised before further processing.

 The legal bases for the processing of personal data described in this Privacy Notice are:

 - processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller (GDPR Article 6.1 (e))

-- processing is necessary for reasons of public interest in the area of public health, such as protecting against serious cross-border threats to health or ensuring high standards of quality and safety of health care and of medicinal products or medical devices, on the basis of Union or Member State law which provides for suitable and specific measures to safeguard the rights and freedoms of the data subject, in particular professional secrecy (GDPR Article 9.2 (i)).
+- processing is necessary for reasons of public interest in the area of public health.
+This refers to protecting against serious cross border threats to health or ensuring high standards of quality and safety of health care and of medicinal products or medical devices.
+This is on the basis of Union or Member State law which provides for suitable and specific measures to safeguard the rights and freedoms of the data subject, in particular professional secrecy (GDPR Article 9.2 (i)).